dimagi/commcare-sync/README.md

    make it easier to use them in various BI tools.

-3. There is a subtle difference between the 'Extra Arguments' field in a CommCare Sync Export and a CommCare Data Export Tool parameter.
-If an argument in CommCare Sync takes multiple parameters ('since' and 'until,' for example) it must be formatted
+3. There is a subtle difference between the 'Extra Arguments' field in a CommCare Data Pipeline Export and a CommCare Data Export Tool parameter.
+If an argument in CommCare Data Pipeline takes multiple parameters ('since' and 'until', for example) it must be formatted
    like: --until=2020-09-30

 ### Adding Databases

-Databases can be added by site admins by using the "databases" link in CommCare Sync sidebar navigation.
+Databases can be added by site admins by using the "databases" link in CommCare Data Pipeline sidebar navigation.
 The database may need to also be separately created by a system admin on the server.

 ### Administration